-The Company's employees are required to promptly disclose any business and family related transactions with the Company to ensure that potential conflicts of interests are surfaced and brought to the attention of management.
+The Company's Directors and employees are required to promptly disclose any business and family related transactions with the Company to ensure that potential conflicts of interests are surfaced and brought to the attention of management.
+None of the Company's directors have entered into self-dealing and related party transactions with or involving the Company in 2021.